 The three 150ft steel lattice self-supporting towers built in 1941 were condemned due to corrosion.
 It would be another five years, however, before they were replaced.

-1972: September, the area commercial QSP system ceased, through being unacceptable on defence communications network.
-Overseas traffic now routed through commercial cable systems.
+In September, the area commercial QSP system ceased, through being unacceptable on defence communications network.
+Overseas traffic was routed through commercial cable systems.

-September saw a new Small Ships room added with a new table designed and constructed locally.
+September saw a new Small Ships room added to the Receiving Station, with a new table designed and built locally.